Code Equivalence, Point Set Equivalence, and Polynomial Isomorphism: Introduction

 Given two linear $[n,k]_q$-codes $C$ and~$C'$ with generator matrices $G$ and~$G'$, respectively, the \textit{Linear Code Equivalence (LCE)} problem asks whether there exist a matrix $A\in \GL_k(\FF_q)$, a diagonal matrix $D\in \GL_n(\FF_q)$, and a permutation matrix $P \in \GL_n(\FF_q)$ such that $G' = A\cdot G\cdot D\cdot P$, and if this is the case, to find the matrices $A$, $D$, and~$P$.
 This problem lies at the heart of the security of many code-based cryptographic primitives, for instance the McEliece cryptosystem (see~\cite{McE}), the Niederreiter cryptosystem (see~\cite{Nie}), or the recent LESS signature scheme (see~\cite{BMPS}).
 Although it has been studied extensively, its precise complexity seems to be unknown.
 For an overview of the main results about this topic we refer to~\cite{BBPS}, \cite{PS}, and~\cite{BMi}.
 For special classes of codes, some structural attacks are able to solve the LCE problem, for instance when the dimension of the hull of~$C$ is small (see~\cite{BMS}).
 However, for self-dual codes, or, more generally, iso-dual codes, the problem has been considered to be hard.

 In this paper we study reductions of the LCE problem to other problems, in particular to the Polynomial Isomorphism (PI) problem.
 Further polynomial time reductions of this problem considered before were a reduction to the lattice isomorphism problem (see~\cite{BW}) and to the permutation equivalence problem (see~\cite{SS}).
 Notice, however, that the latter reduction is not polynomial time in the sense considered here, because we require polynomial time in $(n,k,\log(q))$, whereas~\cite{SS} only provides a polynomial time algorithm in $(n,k,q)$.
+Moreover, in~\cite[Prop.~3.3]{GQ2} the authors construct a reduction of the LCE problem to the 3-Tensor Isomorphism (3-TI) problem which has been shown to reduce to the PI problem in degree 3 over fields satisfying certain assumptions on their characteristic (see~\cite{AS1}, \cite{AS2} and~\cite{GQ1}).
+Note that these reductions result in the study of cubic polynomials in significantly more intdeterminates than the ones considered here.
+A somewhat better reduction from 3-TI to 3-PI follows from~\cite{GQ3}, but it still yields cubic polynomials involving significantly more indeterminates than necessary in this paper.

 The approach we take here is to view the columns of the generator matrices~$G$ and~$G'$ as sets of points in the projective space $\PP^{k-1}$ over~$\FF_q$ and to apply algebraic geometry methods from the theory of 0-dimensional subschemes of projective spaces.
 The first observation is that it is easy to reduce the LCE problem to the case when~$C$ and~$C'$ are projective codes, i.e., when no two columns in~$G$ or in~$G'$ are $\FF_q$-linearly dependent.
 Then the associated point sets~$\X$ and~$\X'$ in~$\PP^{k-1}$, given by the columns of~$G$ and~$G'$, respectively, consist of~$n$ points each.